myerberg/myerberg.github.io/README.md

 The newly configured model is fitted to the selected features, adapting its coefficients and intercept to this refined dataset.
 This adaptation aims to enhance the model’s predictive power by focusing on the most influential aspects of the data.

 After fitting the model, it is employed to make predictions on the dataset comprising the selected features.
 These predictions are then assessed for accuracy using the R-squared value and the Mean Squared Error (MSE).
-R-squared quantifies how much of the variance in the win-loss percentage is explained by the model, while MSE measures the average squared difference between the actual and predicted values.
+As we have discussed above, R-squared quantifies how much of the variance in the win-loss percentage is explained by the model, while MSE measures the average squared difference between the actual and predicted values.

 The final step involves visualizing the performance of this improved model.
 A scatter plot is generated, depicting the actual data points and the regression line derived from the model’s predictions.
 The plot is annotated with the model’s formula, R-squared value, and MSE, providing a comprehensive overview of its performance.
 This visual representation allows for an intuitive understanding of how well the new model fits the data, compared to the original model, and the degree of improvement achieved through feature selection.